 - Ensure that all procurement options are considered in the delivery of services (in-house, partnering, collaboration, outsourcing etc) so that value for money is achieved from a varied and competitive supply market. - Adoption of fair, transparent and proportionate arrangements within the procurement process to encourage interest from a wide range of service providers, suppliers and contractors. - All procurement exercises will seek to achieve best value for money.
 This will not always result in the lowest price but shall take into account cost, quality, sustainability and localism.
 The evaluation of cost shall include the whole life cost of the product or service whilst at the same time considering the impact on the environment, economy and social development. - The centralised procurement team will seek to continually review and improve procurement practices in order to deliver efficiencies for both the Council and supplier base.
-This will include the adoption of the latest technology in the procurement process (e-procurement). - Procurement officers will seek to develop appropriate solutions for contracts which present the most attractive and cost efficient way of offering service and supply requirements. - The Council will ensure compliance with EU legislation, national regulations and the Council's Contract Standing Orders and Financial regulations.
+This will include the adoption of the latest technology in the procurement process - Procurement officers will seek to develop appropriate solutions for contracts which present the most attractive and cost efficient way of offering service and supply requirements. - The Council will ensure compliance with EU legislation, national regulations and the Council's Contract Standing Orders and Financial regulations.
 All employees involved in any procurement activity must be fully conversant with these prior to undertaking any procurement. - The Council will continue to maintain close working relationships with other local authorities to maximise collaborative procurement opportunities, deliver economies of scale and widen the scope of its experience.
 This will be achieved primarily through the Hants & Isle of Wight Strategic Procurement Partnership.
 The use of wider national and regional framework agreements will also be considered in appropriate cases. - Suppliers and service providers will be paid in a timely manner, in accordance with contract terms and conditions.
-The Council will pay all undisputed invoices for goods and services within 30 days of receipt of invoice. - The Council had adopted the Small Business Friendly Concordat and is committed to supporting and working with small, local businesses.
+The Council will pay all undisputed invoices for goods and services within 30 days of receipt of invoice.
+The Council will ensure all contracts with its suppliers include provision requiring suppliers to include equivalent provisions in all sub contracts through the supply chain. - The Council has adopted the Small Business Friendly Concordat and is committed to supporting and working with small, local businesses.
 Procurement exercises and relationships with small and medium sized enterprises will be undertaken in a manner consistent with the principles set out in the Concordat.

 A6.
-APPROVED CONTRACTORS AND SUPPLIERS

-- A6.1 The selection of contractors for much of the Council's procurement is achieved through a managed 'Approved List'.
-Contractors wishing to do business with the Council need to be accredited to this approved list.
-Registration instructions are included on The Council's website.
-Selection of contractors for tendering opportunities is managed through the approved list. - A6.2 Supplies and services not covered by the approved list are sourced separately either through Construction Line or by advert through the Council's website.
-All contracts with a value above the EC Public Procurement Directive thresholds are published in the Official Journal of the European Union. - A6.3 Where appropriate the Council will also take advantage of regional or national framework agreements for the procurement of goods and services.
+NEW FOREST BUSINESS PARTERSHIP

-- A6.4 In 2012 the Council will adopt a County wide standard Pre Qualification Questionnaire (PQQ) for use in the ad-hoc selection of tenderers where use of the approved list is not appropriate.
-This PQQ has been developed by Hampshire County Council and approved by the Federation of Small Businesses following a thorough consultation process. - A6.5 In developing the Council's relationship with local businesses, the Council will continue to support and promote the New Forest Business Partnership which has now been in existence since 2001.
-The aims of the partnership are to improve the relationship between commercial organisations and local government, promote better business to business relationships and to build a stronger economy and bringing greater prosperity to the local community. - A6.6 The Partnerships aims will be delivered through a range of activities: - NFDC funding for a Business Development Officer resource - Co-ordination of activities of the partnership - Regular networking meetings - Continued development and promotion of 'Brand New Forest' card scheme - Working with other Hampshire LA's to deliver joint projects including the South Hants meet the buyer events and the NF Sustainable Business Network - Training events for partnership members.
+A6.1 In developing the Council's relationship with local businesses, the Council will continue to support and promote the New Forest Business Partnership which has now been in existence since 2001.
+The aims of the partnership are to improve the relationship between commercial organisations and local government, promote better business to business relationships and to build a stronger economy and bringing greater prosperity to the local community.

+A6.2 The Partnerships aims will be delivered through a range of activities:

+- NFDC funding for a Business Development Officer resource - · Co-ordination of activities of the partnership - Regular networking meetings - Continued development and promotion of 'Brand New Forest' card scheme

+• Working with other Hampshire LA's to deliver joint projects including the South Hants meet the buyer events and the NF Sustainable Business Network

+• Training events for partnership members.